gwiam/awt_atoyom/porting_scripts.md

         - create RaycastQuery
         - get world state
         - call intersect_ray on world state with raycast query as parameter
+    - referencing scripts from other nodes done by
+        - giving the reference script a classname
+        - referencing node by get_node(<nodepath>) as <classname>

 # personal nodes